OdedShimoni/pinky-promise/README.md

 ## Contribution

 Contributions are always welcome!
+To run the project locally, clone the repo, run `yarn` and then `yarn build` to build the project.

+**yarn is the recommended package manager to run the project locally, since npm sometimes doesn't synergize with tsc, but npm should work as well.**

+These are the areas which need the most attention:
 * Edge cases
 * Consider more precise errors in group flows (`PinkyPromise.all`), perhaps it's clear enough as is.
 * Logs are super comprehensive but are a bit too verbose.